kvpz/unknotted26.github.io/_posts/Blog/2016-10-22-CSharpSomeBasicCollections.md

 A cool thing about interfaces is that you can declare an interface object and assign that object whatever class that inherites from that interface.
 For example, IList obj = new List(); This is useful technique when implementing similar methods with similar parameters and using only one object instead of multiple.
 It's a form of polymorphism.
-See dependency injections[https://en.wikipedia.org/wiki/Dependency_injection] where a dependency is a service (can be reused by different clients for different purposes), and an injection is the passing of a dependency to a dependent object (a client) that would use it.
-In the above example, obj is the client being passed th List service.
+Breaking what is a [dependency injections](https://en.wikipedia.org/wiki/Dependency_injection), a dependency is a service (i.e. it can be used by different clients for different purposes), and an injection is the action of passing a dependency to an dependent object (a client) that would use it.
+In the above example, `obj` is the client being passed th List service.

-Resources
+#### Resources

 [Object and Collection Initializers](https://msdn.microsoft.com/en-us/library/bb384062.aspx)